 Projects

-• Advancing Translational Science Through the Implementation of Population Based Genomic Screening (ASPIRE): We are building and testing innovative, technology-enhanced approaches to make population-based genomic screening (PGS) more efficient at Atrium Health.
-By co-designing recruitment and results-return strategies with patients and community partners, and piloting tools such as automated e-consent, portal outreach, educational videos, and a chatbot, this project aims to reduce barriers, streamline participation, and generate real-world evidence to scale genomic medicine programs for public health impact.
+• Advancing Translational Science Through the Implementation of Population Based Genomic Screening (ASPIRE): In this project, we are building and testing innovative, technology-enhanced approaches to make population-based genomic screening (PGS) more efficient at Atrium Health.
+By co-designing recruitment and results-return strategies with patients and community partners, and piloting tools such as automated e-consent, electronic patient portal outreach, educational videos, and the use of a chatbot to deliver information and education, ASPIRE aims to reduce barriers, streamline participation, and generate real-world evidence to scale genomic medicine programs for public health impact.

-• Facilitating the Implementation of Population-based Genomic Screening Across Diverse Populations and Settings (FOCUS): We apply implementation mapping to conduct a needs assessment of population-based genomic screening programs, create an implementation guide (FOCUS toolkit), and evaluate the utility of the implementation guide using a stepped wedge cluster randomized trial design (R01HG013851).
+• Facilitating the Implementation of Population-based Genomic Screening (FOCUS): This project is establishing the gold standard approach for integrating population-based genomic screening (PGS) into community and clinical settings.
+FOCUS is identifying generalizable methods and knowledge about how clinical settings can implement PGS into daily routines, operations, and workflow.
+In collaboration with our partners, FOCUS will apply implementation mapping to conduct a needs assessment of PGS programs, create an implementation toolkit, and evaluate the utility of the implementation toolkit using a stepped wedge cluster randomized trial design.
+(R01HG013851).

-• Scalable Clinical Decision Support for Individualized Cancer Risk Management (GARDE): Evidence supports individualizing cancer screening based on each person’s risk.
-We propose to enhance and disseminate software that scans electronic health records of target patient populations to: 1) automatically identify those at high risk to develop hereditary cancers according to national cancer guidelines, and 2) reach out to patients via automated “chatbots” offering patient education and the opportunity to receive at home genetic testing for hereditary cancers.
+• Scalable Clinical Decision Support for Individualized Cancer Risk Management (GARDE): GARDE is a scalable clinical decision support (CDS) tool for individualized cancer risk management.
+Evidence supports individualizing cancer screening based on each person’s risk.
+This study will enhance and disseminate software that scans electronic health records (EHRs) of target patient populations to 1) automatically identify those at high risk to develop hereditary cancers according to guidelines from the National Cancer Institute (NCI), and 2) reach out to patients via automated “chatbots” offering patient education and the opportunity to receive at home genetic testing for hereditary cancers.
 Through wide dissemination, the GARDE platform has the potential to enable evidence-based, individualized cancer screening to reduce cancer burden (5U24CA274582-02).

 • PaRtnEring to build understanding oF gEnomics Responsibly (PREFER) CHW Genomics Research Education Program (PREFER CHW): The PREFER CHW program is designed to fill the gap in available resources to train CHWs in basic competencies related to genomics.
 We are working with CHW training programs in North Carolina, South Carolina, Tennessee, and Mississippi to develop and implement the program (1R25HG013479-01).